pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SS-CloudWorkshop_DBCS_100.md

 This is the first of several labs that are part of the Oracle Public Cloud Database Cloud Service workshop.
 These labs will give you a basic understanding of the Oracle Database Cloud Service and many of the capabilities around administration and database development.
 Note that this workshop uses Oracle's Oracle Compute Infrastructure (OCI) Database VM service, and not the legacy 'Classic' service or Bare Metal service.

 This lab will walk you through creating a new Database Cloud Service, and then have you connect into the Database image using the ssh private key to familiarize yourself with the image layout.
 Next you will learn how to create a ssh tunnel to access ports that are closed on a remote OPC instance.
 Using the tunnels, you will learn how to access various Database consoles.

-Note that all Oracle Cloud Databases are configured by default with Transparent Data Encryption (TDE).
-To migrate pluggable databases from an on-premise database that was backed up to the cloud it must be configured with archivelog and TDE prior to backup.
-Since this simulated on-premise instance is in fact a DBCS instance it already has this configured, but we will need to manage password wallets to perform various migration activities.
+**Note:  It will be helpful to have a notepad open as a holding place to copy and paste various items throughout all the labs.**

 Note that if you performed the setup steps for this and the following labs some of these steps will be familiar.